redstone-finance/redstone-docs/docs/get-started/models/redstone-core.md

 import "@redstone-finance/evm-connector/contracts/data-services/MainDemoConsumerBase.sol";
 ```
 #### 2. Extend Your Contract
 Make your contract use the new features by extending from MainDemoConsumerBase.
-This is similar to saying your contract inherits abilities from another contract.

 ```js
 contract YourContractName is MainDemoConsumerBase {